 Unless you're a seasoned mountain goat, you probably won’t run your best times on a cross-country course.
 Flat road races will increase your PB potential.

-8. Try some performance shoes
+8. Try performance shoes

 If you have tried what the elites refer to as ‘racing flats’ before, you’ll know what we are talking about.
 These shoes are made with one thing in mind: to help you run faster.
 For more on choosing the perfect running shoes, click here

 9. Dress the part

 You will really notice the benefits with running-specific lightweight apparel, which keeps you cool and wicks sweat away.
 Heavy cotton tops and jogging bottoms will weigh you down and are just plain uncomfortable.
 Go for running shorts or aerodynamic tights.
-Head to a dedicated running store, like Sweatshop, to find your PB kit.
+Head to a dedicated running store like Sweatshop, to find your PB kit.

 It might cost a bit more, but you’ll get your money’s worth come race day.
 You're a runner, so dress like one!